avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

     }
 ```

-You can now play a video from your local_media_folder using a RTSP media player such as [VLC media player](https://www.videolan.org/vlc/)
+You can now play a video (located in local_media_folder) on the IoT Edge device using a RTSP media player such as [VLC media player](https://www.videolan.org/vlc/)

 ```powershell
     vlc rtsp://localhost:5001/media/<my-media>